NREL/HPC/languages/python/openai_rllib/README.md

 ## 2<sup>nd</sup> step: Set up Anaconda environment

 Use the `env_example.yml` file to create the new Anaconda environment.
 You can install the environment to the directory of your choosing.
 There are three main directories on Eagle where you can install the new environment, namely `/home`, `/scratch`, and `/projects`.
-Depending on your needs, you have to choose one of these three.
+Depending on your needs, you have to choose one of those three.
 For more information regarding installing your new environment and the different Eagle directories, please see [here](https://nrel.github.io/HPC/languages/python/NREL_python.html) and [here](https://nrel.github.io/HPC/languages/python/conda.html).

 For example:

 Create a directory `/scratch/$USER/github-repos/` if you don't have one already, clone the repo there, and `cd` to the repo directory.
-Also, you can create a directory where all your Anaconda environments will reside, e.g. `/scratch/$USER/conda-envs/`.
+It is recommended that you create a directory where all your Anaconda environments will reside, e.g. `/scratch/$USER/conda-envs/`.
 Assuming you want to install the environment on your `scratch` directory, you can do the following:
 ```
 conda env create --prefix=/scratch/$USER/conda-envs/myenv -f env_example.yml
 ```